machine-perception-robotics-group/ABN_CelebA_PyTorch/README.md

 * 09 Jun 2019: The first release of Multitask ABN implemented by Chainer.
 You can find [here (different repository)](https://github.com/machine-perception-robotics-group/ABN_CelebA).
 * 11 Dec 2020: Implement MultitaskABN with PyTorch.
 We also improve the network architecture from the original Chainer implementation to achieve better results.
 You can find at [tag:v0.1](https://github.com/machine-perception-robotics-group/MultitaskABN/tree/v0.1).
 * 15 Jul 2022: Updated PyTorch implementation for PyTorch 1.11.0.
 We reproduce [the original implementation](https://github.com/machine-perception-robotics-group/ABN_CelebA) by PyTorch.
 You can find at [tag:v1.0](https://github.com/machine-perception-robotics-group/ABN_CelebA_PyTorch/tree/v1.0).
-* xx May 2023: Updated PyTorch implementation for PyTorch 2.1.0.
+* 23 May 2023: Updated PyTorch implementation for PyTorch 2.1.0.
 We modify network structure (output shape of perception branch for using BCELossWithLogits).
 And, we added Weighted Focal Loss [1].

 ### 1.2.
 Citation
 If you find this repository is useful, please cite the following reference.